Walt Grealis

-Walter Grealis OC (18 February 1929 – 20 January 2004) was a Canadian publisher and music industry leader.
+Walter Grealis (18 February 1929 – 20 January 2004) was a Canadian publisher and music industry leader.
 With partner Stan Klees, he co-founded Canada's national music honours, the Juno Awards.
 As an ardent supporter of Canadian music, Grealis is credited with coining the term CanCon.

 History

-Walt Grealis was born in Toronto and attended Central High School of Commerce in that city until Grade 10.
+Grealis was born in Toronto and attended Central High School of Commerce in that city until Grade 10.
 His initial career was in law enforcement, first as a Royal Canadian Mounted Police officer then from 1952 as a Toronto city police officer.

 Music career

 He entered the music industry in 1960 after leaving policing and trying various careers in the late 1950s.
 He founded Canadian music industry magazine RPM in February 1964, publishing weekly for most of its existence until November 2000.

 With partner Stan Klees, the Gold Leaf Awards were founded to honour Canadian music industry achievements.
 From 1964 to 1969, winners were announced in RPM at the end of each year.
 In 1970, this was expanded to a formal ceremonial event and renamed to Juno Awards later that year.